Get your tickets for Collaborative, the nonprofit conference for innovative leaders. See you May 14-15 in Chicago!

 1. Bitcoin Donation Buttons

-The first step is to make sure your donation platform accepts cryptocurrency, especially Bitcoin.
-Use specific donation buttons on your website to make this donation method more visible.
-There are a number of Bitcoin buttons that can be added, including plugins on WordPress websites.
+The first step is to ensure that your donation platform accepts cryptocurrency.
+To make this method more visible, use specific donation buttons on your website.
+A number of Bitcoin buttons can be added, including plugins on WordPress websites.

 2. Informative Landing Pages

 To get the word out, post on your website explaining why and how your organization is accepting cryptocurrency donations.
 Here’s a good example from Save The Children, which has been accepting Bitcoin since 2013.
-The Water Project has a similar informative landing page on their website with specific donation details and a list of which coins they accept.
+The Water Project has a similar informative landing page on its website with specific donation details and a list of which coins it accepts.

 3. Pursue Cryptocurrency Grants